- 8C Light Ash Blonde

 Please Note: Chlororesorcinol is a different compound to resorcinol.

-5 out of 6 people would recommend this product12/06/2020, By AmyGreat quality, natural product.
+6 out of 7 people would recommend this product24/01/2021, By TillieGreat product.
+Great colour.
+Going to order again.12/06/2020, By AmyGreat quality, natural product.
 However left my hair with a strange dark blueish - green tint to it that took a while to fade.
 Looks like it might be a blonde best mixed with another colour..09/05/2020, By elzetteWorks so well13/06/2019, By MarykeThis is really a nice product and soft on the hair.
 The colour did not come out ash.
 I had brown hair, and it made my hair redish and not at all ash.
 I think only use this if you are already blonde, to put on an ash colour to the blonde.30/03/2019, By CazI have naturally strawberry blonde hair, I wanted to tone the brassiness from my hair so I thought the ash would work well...sadly this product has made my hair orange, more orange than before and it has dried my hair out quite badly too... won’t use it again and it won’t help you eliminate red / brass from your hair.25/02/2019, By MichelleI used this colour once before when my hair was a bit darker and I didn't get the colour I wanted.
 This time, applying it on slightly lighter hair, I love the colour.26/10/2017, By anemielI have naturally dark hair and wanted to use the ash tint to get to light ashy brown.
 Because naturally my hair has more red tint/chemicals, the result wasn't ashy.
 But I achieved a copper brown colour, which I don't mind.
 The dye is easy to use and apply.
 It might work better for lighter hair though.

 Faithful to Nature is an online retail store, specialising in a wide selection of natural supplements, vitamins, superfoods and health-related products.
 Our green team is all about helping you unlock your full potential to live a healthy life; however we are not medical professionals.
 Please do consult your health care practitioner when seeking medical advice.
 Some products may be manufactured in a factory that also produce gluten, nuts and dairy products.